ekar07/Discord-bots/README.md

 # Discord.JS-bots
-bots made for fun used on a personasl discord server using discord.js.
+Bots made for fun used on a personal discord server using discord.js.
 These were just fun little projects to learn how to make bots.
 Most of these are intended just to annoy my friends (which succeeded) :)

 Description of each bot: